dinasv/CSBFinder/README.md

 The discovered CSBs are ranked according to a probabilistic score and clustered to families according to their gene content similarity.

+## Workflow Description
+The workflow of CSBFinder is given in the figure below.

+A) The input to the workflow is a dataset of input genomes, where each genome is a sequence of gene orthology group identifiers (genes belonging to the same orthology group have identical IDs).
+Each input genome is segmented to 'directons' - a directon is a maximal sequence of consecutive genes located on the same DNA strand.
+The gene order in each directon follows the order in which the genes are transcribed in each genome (on either the forward or the reverse strand of the DNA).

-The input is a set of genomes and parameters **_k_** (number of allowed insertions) and **_q_** (the quorum parameter).
-The genomes are modeled as strings of orthology gene group identifiers, where genes belonging to the same orthology group have identical IDs.
-Am orthology group is regarded as a 'gene' throughout the text.
-In our model, a CSB is a patterns of genes that appears as a substring of at least one of the input genomes, and has instances in at least **_q_** genomes, where each instance may vary from the CSB by at most **_k_** gene insertions.
+Additional input consists of user-specified parameters **_k_** (number of allowed insertions) and and **_q_** (the quorum parameter).
+In our formulation, a CSB is a pattern that appears as a substring of at least one of the input genomes, and has instances in at least **_q_** of the input genomes, where each instance may vary from the CSB pattern by at most **_k_** gene insertions.
+The workflow also accepts as input (optional) parameters specifying the minimal and maximal length of the sought CSBs.

-The genomes are mined to identify patterns that qualify as CSBs.
-The discovered CSBs are ranked according to a probabilistic score and clustered to families according to their gene content similarity.
+B) The genomes are mined to identify all patterns that qualify as CSBs according to the user-specified parameters mentioned above}.

+C) All discovered CSBs are ranked according to a probabilistic score.

+D) Finally, the CSBs are clustered to families according to their gene content similarity, and the rank of a family is determined by the score of its highest scoring CSB.

 ![CSBFinder workflow](https://github.com/dinasv/CSBFinder/blob/master/images/workflow.png "Workflow")